Categories

 Few tips from FedEx

-To safeguard against identity theft and other crimes, it is critical to recognise phishing email and SMS scams.
+To safeguard against identity theft and other crimes, it is critical to recognize phishing email and SMS scams.
 FedEx identifies the following signs that an email or SMS communication is a forgery: